Achievable logoAchievable logo

 • Results from weakness or flaccidity in an affected extremity, leading to various gait deficits

-• Examples of hemiparetic gat patterns are; hip weakness or flaccidity may cause circumduction gait during swing phase of gait or anterior tibialis weakness could cause foot slap gait during initial contact of gait
+• Examples of hemiparetic gait patterns are: hip weakness or flaccidity may cause circumduction gait during the swing phase of gait, or anterior tibialis weakness could cause foot slap gait during the initial contact of gait

 Steppage or drop foot gait

-• Weak or paralyzed anterior tibialis muscles cause the foot to slap the ground upon initial contact.
+• Weak or paralyzed anterior tibialis muscles cause the foot to drag across the ground during the swing phase of gait.

-• The foot slaps on the ground because of loss of control of the anterior tibialis nerve (innervates dorsiflexor muscles)
+• Inability to clear the ground during the mid-swing phase of gait because of loss of control of the anterior tibialis muscle due to weakness or innervation.

 Sign up for free to take 10 quiz questions on this topic